The Sample Complexity of Auctions with Side Information: Main Results

-\subsection{Main Results}
+\section{Main Results}

-Table~\ref{tab:summary} summarizes the main results.
-Our results come in two flavors: improved sample complexity upper bounds for the standard model without signals, as well as lower and upper bounds for the \signalsmodel.
+Table~\ref{tab:summary} summarizes the main results in this paper.
+The results come in two flavors: improved sample complexity upper bounds for the \crmodel without signals, as well as lower and upper bounds for the \signalsmodel introduced in this paper.
 Finally, we highlight some of the technical lemmas that would be of independent interest.